LindaNSIP/usecases/sample/test.md

 ![Cat](https://github.com/nsip/usecases/blob/master/sample/images/cat_back.jpg)

+> We're living the future so
+> the present is our past.

 Allow schools to securely provide SIS information to the Attendance product of their choice, and also to allow school attendance recor ds to be published to a jurisdictional data hub.